Machine Learning Applications in Finance: Trends and Predictions for 2026

 Use Case: Credit Card Fraud Detection

 Banks are using GANs to generate synthetic fraudulent transactions based on historical data.
-This augmented dataset is then used to train a fraud detection model, making it more robust and less susceptible to new types of fraud.
+This augmented dataset is then used to train a fraud detection model, making it more and less susceptible to new types of fraud.
 This is particularly useful when dealing with imbalanced datasets, where fraudulent transactions are relatively rare.

 Benefits: